Connect to datasets in the Power BI service from Power BI Desktop

 When you select Load from the window, you establish a live connection to the selected dataset, which means the data you see (the fields, and their values) are loaded into Power BI Desktop in real time.

-Now you (and others) can create and share custom reports and share them, all from the same dataset.
+Now you (and others) can create and share custom reports, all from the same dataset.
 This is a great way to have one knowledgeable person create a well-formed dataset (such as what Anna does), and allow many teammates use that shared dataset to create their own reports.

 Limitations and considerations